mdancho84/data_science_r_projects/jennifer_cooper_endangered_species.md

 There are a few issues with the data:

-1. Column 6 is all NA’s - We can just drop this column
+1. Column labelled “Missing” is all NA’s - We can just drop this column
 2. 3 of the columns are combined - Amphibians, Fishes, and Insects - We can `separate()` these into 3 columns
 3. The data is in “wide” format, which isn’t tidy - We can use